Skip to content

 Testing

-All three versions (sequential, parallel, and distributed) must be thoroughly tested under different configurations and workloads, focusing on measuring the system’s ability to handle increasing complexity:
+All three versions must be thoroughly tested.
+The tests should be performed under different configurations and workloads, with a focus on measuring the system's ability to handle increasing complexity:

-Dictionary Attack Test - Test the implementations by providing a sufficiently large dictionary of potential passwords, ensuring the target password can be found within the dictionary.
+• Dictionary attack test: The implementations should be tested by providing a sufficiently large dictionary of potential passwords where the target password can be found in the dictionary.